JoinTheGraph/jointhegraph.github.io/articles/installing-janusgraph-and-its-storage-backends/installing-apache-hbase-for-janusgraph/index.md

 Took 0.1781 seconds
 ```

 You see that it took 18 rows to store these two vertices, their properties and the edge connecting them.
-The data in the table is not human readable.
-But at least we know where it is.
+The data in the table is not human readable, but at least we know where it is.

 ---